eternalbasic1/Dynamic-Traffic-Regulating-System/README.md

 # Dynamic-Traffic-Regulating-System
 Code Developed using Python/OpenCV

-In this Repository we Developed Code for 4 Way traffic lane (ie., A Junction).
+In this Dynamic-Traffic-Regulating-System we Developed Code for 4 Way traffic lane (ie., A Junction).
 In this we will be using OPENCV built in Module from Python
 The Main idea works by converting the Color imaged video into black&White image(0's &1's) After Detecting the Vehicle Count we we will be using the file system concept (ie., txt files) and sending those vehicle count into those .txt files  for future uses :)